 - Courses offered at CLBS during summer session:

 - Adirondack Fishes (EFB388)

 - Wetland Plants and Communities of the Adirondacks (EFB496)

 - Please note that, although Philosophy and Environmental Writing (EFB496) is frequently offered at CLBS, this course does not fulfill the field elective requirement.

-- Courses offered at the Adirondack Ecological Center:
+- Courses offered at the Adirondack Ecological Center and Ranger School:

 - Research Methods: Understanding the Adirondack Ecosystem (EFB411)